purrbot-site/Docs/docs/bot/welcome-channel.md

+---
+title: Setup the Welcome System
+description: How to setup the Welcome System.
+---

 The welcome channel allows you to greet people with a message and image when they join your Discord.

 !!! info "Notes"